Why are there Flies in my House and Where Do They Come From?

 Additionally, houseflies will eat a piece of food or garbage, throw it back up, and then eat it again in liquefied form.
 When flies go through this eating process on your counter or table, they’re spreading bacteria.

-Where do houseflies lay their eggs?
-In the same places where they eat.
-Houseflies will lay eggs on garbage, manure (including any dog or cat feces) or dead animals (also known as carrion).
+Houseflies lay their eggs in the same places where they eat.
+These pests will lay eggs on garbage, manure (including any dog or cat feces), or dead animals (also known as carrion).

 As stated earlier, houseflies carry over 100 diseases, such as salmonella, malaria, and tuberculosis, among many others.